azuredevcollege/trainingdays/day5/challenges/challenge-bo-1.md

 - SCM Textanalytics
 - SCM Frontend

+> If you started this day based on the checkpoint, please [**follow
+> this link**](../apps/checkpoint/ChallengeAndBreakout.md#modified-steps-for-break-out-session) to see an adopted guide.

 As in [challenge-3](./challenge-3.md) we always perform the following steps for each service:
 1. Create and checkout a new branch
 2. Edit the the existing build definition and change everything from `day4` to `day5`